 Additionally, Hall explains the geographic variations within Florida and the ways the state’s soil and topography foster its great diversity of vegetation.
 He lists the major habitats referenced throughout the book, from pine flatwoods to coastal marshes to prairies, and the types of plants associated with each.
 A helpful section on morphology breaks down the structure of grass plants, highlighting their complexity and variety.

 David W. Hall is the owner and operator of an environmental consulting firm in Gainesville, Florida, and is the former director of plant identification and information services at the University of Florida.
-He is coauthor of Forensic Botany: A Practical Guide.
+He is author or coauthor of several books on plant identification and forensics, including Forensic Botany: A Practical Guide.

 There are currently no reviews available